Back to Journal

 - -2 shortcuts experts used for efficiency

-- -1 critical context check based on student history
+- -1 critical context check (student history)

 The Difference

-Without Phase 1- -Build based on documented process
+- -Build based on documented process

 - -Miss implicit knowledge

-- -~60 percent accuracy
+- -60% accuracy

-- -Constant retraining required
+- -Constant retraining needed

 - -Build based on actual knowledge